-Karavanić, I., Banda, M., Radović, S., Miko, S., Vukosavljević, N., Razum, I & Smith, F.H.
-(2021a), ‘A Palaeoecological View of the Last Neanderthals at the Crossroads of South-central Europe and the Central Mediterranean: Long-term Stability or Pronounced Environmental Change with Human Responses’, Journal of Quaternary Science, 37/2 (Special Issue): 1–10.
+Karavanić, I., Banda, M., Radović, S., et al. (2021a), ‘A Palaeoecological View of the Last Neanderthals at the Crossroads of South-central Europe and the Central Mediterranean: Long-term Stability or Pronounced Environmental Change with Human Responses’, Journal of Quaternary Science, 37(2): 1–10.